datastax/dsbulk/manual/settings.md

 For other URLs: the URL will be read or written directly; settings like *fileNamePattern*, *recursive*, and *fileNameFormat* will have no effect.

+If there is an error opening or reading one of the provided URLs, it will be considered recoverable and processing will continue for other URLs.
+See log.maxErrors setting for more information.

 The default value is `-` (read from `stdin` / write to `stdout`).

 Default: **"-"**.